lucas-mior/dwmblocks2/README.md

 ## Configuration
 Edit `blocks.h`.
 By default it uses all blocks in `blocks/` directory, plus the clock block.
-You can use external programs or C functions of prototype `void function_name(int, Block *)`, defined in `block_functions.c` and declared in `block_functions.h`.
+You can use external programs or C functions of prototype `void function_name(int, Block *)`, defined in `block_functions.c`.
 Checkout the clock block for an example.

 ## Notes
 - Each command specificed on `blocks.h` is not interpreted by the shell,